chloewongwy/Beauty-Salon-Website/README.md

 # Beauty-Salon-Website
-A responsive website prototype for a beauty salon.
-Project Year: 2023 <br>
+A responsive website prototype for a beauty salon. <br>
 The site demonstrates key principles of **HCI, responsive web design, and usability**, ensuring accessibility across **desktop, tablet, and mobile devices**.

+## 📅 Project Info
+- Developed: March 2023
+- Note: This project was completed without the use of AI tools.

 ## 📂 Project Structure
 All source code is in the `web-src` folder: